Deploy Secure Mesh Site v2 in GCP (ClickOps)

 -

 Save the value locally.
-This token will be used later.
-The token value is hidden for security purposes.
+This token is used later.

 -